Carrington Pump House: History

 In 1891 contractor E. J. King erected a second boiler room on the western side of the central engine room.
 This housed Babcock & Wilcox boilers for a third steam pumping engine.
 In 1891 King completed another addition, called the Auxiliary Engine House (later known as the dynamo room), on the northern elevation.
 This housed ground-level Westinghouse engines and dynamos supplying electricity for electric lighting, which replaced the original gas lights.
 Between 1903 and 1907, additional Armstrong hydraulic cranes, in many ways similar to the existing cranes but mounted on rails and moveable for short distances using electric motors, were erected on the eastern side of a newly-dredged facility called The Basin.
 At some stage, the Wickham-based water supply was replaced by town water.
 Between 1915 and 1917, new wharves on the western side were equipped with six Cowans, Sheldon and Co. moveable electric cranes.
 These were designed by Percy Allan, PWD district engineer, with contributions by Orlando Brain, NSWGR Chief Electrical Engineer.
 To support these, the Auxiliary Engine House was reconfigured as a condenser (battery) room, and a freestanding substation was erected to the north, apparently as part of a scheme for the complete replacement of the hydraulic cranes.
 Electricity was supplied by submarine cable from Newcastle's Zaara Street Power Station.
 The substation later supplied power to the Carrington electric trams also, although some evening passengers had difficulty in reading their newspapers when their saloon lights dimmed as the cranes were drawing power.

 From the 1930s, the stationary and moveable hydraulic cranes were progressively decommissioned, with some supplying parts to the moveable cranes.
 In the 1950s, the decade in which conveyor belt-based loading technology was first introduced, Crane Base No. 9 was demolished to a level below the low water mark.
-The last coal was loaded by the moveable hydraulic cranes, the pipe runs to which were by then not watertights, in 1967, although two electric cranes, converted for general cargo, survived until 1988.
+The last coal was loaded by the moveable hydraulic cranes, the pipe runs to which were by then not watertight, in 1967, although two electric cranes, converted for general cargo, survived until 1988.
 The internal plant of the Engine House was scrapped, although some relics remain in the form of minor electrical fittings, engine bases, pipe sections, wall ladders and floor gratings, while some elements of the hydraulic ram overrun equipment are retained in the accumulator towers.
 The building, bereft of the purposes for which it was built, fell into dilapidation and assumed a starkness born of isolation.
 During the 1980s, Crane Bases Nos.
 7 and 8 were fitted with heavy-duty bollards for ships' hawsers, while a part-concrete catwalk was constructed over Crane Base No. 10.
 Crane Base No. 7 was subsequently surrounded by the part-concrete catwalk of the temporary Newcastle cruise terminal.
 In 2007, all Engine House additions, together with the substation, were demolished pursuant to a Development Application only partly acted upon.